The role of black holes in the universe

 Their impact on time and space

 Their presence and transformative power continue to intrigue astronomers and astrophysicists.
-Studying black holes allows us not only to better grasp the mysteries of our universe but also to expand our understanding of the fundamental laws of physics.
+Studying black holes enables us not only to better grasp the mysteries of our universe but also to expand our understanding of the fundamental laws of physics.

 • Gravitational attraction: They attract and regulate the movements of stars and galaxies.